wesreisz/wesreisz.github.io/_posts/2014-01-02-moving_to_github.md

 Once challenge I came on with moving my site to github wasn't really with dynamic content per say.
 It really was how can I implement a blog without a server-side database.
 I vaguely remembered a talk a couple years ago, where someone mentioned a tool called [jekyll](http://jekyllrb.com/), so I started there.
 Turns out, Jekyll was the perfect solution, and one the community as a whole is embracing.

-Jekyll is a dirt simple blogging system that uses [markdown](http://en.wikipedia.org/wiki/Markdown) and the local file system.
-Creating a blog engine is initially built with a ruby gem, so installing Jekyll and running is as easy as:
+Jekyll is a dirt simple static site generation system that uses [markdown](http://en.wikipedia.org/wiki/Markdown) and the local file system.
+What does all this mean?
+It means it's a super simple system for blogging.
+Setting everything up is done with a ruby gem, so installing Jekyll and running it is as easy as:

 ![Installing Jekyll](/images/moving_to_github/install.png)